alagalah/gbp-devstack/README.rst

         vagrant up

-    If no VMs are generated yet, they will be now.
+    If no VMs have been generated yet, they will be now.

 1) Assign local.conf files::